eirikb/domdom/readme.md

 ## TypeScript

-Domdom has full TypeScript support, it's written in TypeScript after all.
+domdom has full TypeScript support, it's written in TypeScript after all.

 Work with `Domponent` like this: